-Tax Filing for Dual Citizens
+Tax Filing for Dual Citizens [2023 Edition]

 Foreign Account Tax Compliance Act (FATCA)

 All Canadian financial institutions have been going through the due diligence process of identifying pre-existing accounts (as of the FATCA effective date) held by U.S. account holders.
-You have been probably asked already to complete a non-U.S. person certification or IRS Form W-8BEN (non-U.S. persons) or Form W-9 (U.S. persons).
-Besides the obligations of financial institutions, U.S. citizens are required to personally inform the U.S. Department of Treasury (Foreign Bank Account Report (FBAR)) and the IRS (Form 8938, if applicable) about any registered accounts in Canada, provided the aggregate highest maximum value or balance in the account exceeded certain threshold.
-Note that once the threshold amount is reached, even accounts with zero balances must be reported.
-Certain accounts are exempt from the FATCA reporting requirement (not taxpayer’s individual reporting, but rather the reporting to the CRA under the IGA).
-The examples of such exempted accounts include Registered Retirement Savings Plan (RRSP), Registered Retirement Income Fund (RRIF), Registered Education Savings Plan (RESP), and Tax-Free Savings Account (TFSA).
+You have probably been asked already to complete a non-U.S. person certification or IRS Form W-8BEN (non-U.S. persons) or Form W-9 (U.S. persons).
+Besides the obligations of financial institutions, U.S. citizens and Green card holders are required to personally inform the U.S. Department of Treasury of certain non-U.S. bank accounts and financial assets by filing with the U.S. Department of Treasury Form FinCEN 114, Report of Foreign Bank & Financial Accounts (FBAR) and filing with the IRS Form 8938, Statement of Specified Foreign Financial Assets where applicable.

 Double-Check Your Citizenship Status

-One more area is the ownership of Canadian corporations by dual citizens.
-If U.S. shareholders own more than 50 percent by vote or value of a non-U.S. corporation, such corporation is considered a Controlled Foreign Corporation (CFC) and is then subject to another anti-deferral regime – Subpart F rules.
-This, again, may lead to additional tax and increased tax compliance costs.
-The new Global Low Intangible Taxable Income (GILTI) tax would further complicate tax compliance and the overall tax impact on dual citizens owning CFCs.
+Another complication arises when a dual citizen owns a Canadian corporation.
+If U.S. shareholders (U.S. persons who own at least 10 percent by vote or by value of a foreign corporation) own more than 50 percent by vote or value of a non-U.S. corporation, such corporation is considered a Controlled Foreign Corporation (CFC) for U.S. federal income tax purposes and is then subject to another anti-deferral regime – Subpart F and Global Intangible Low-Taxed Income (GILTI) tax.
+This, again, leads to additional tax and increased tax compliance costs.
+Proper tax planning is usually required to mitigate the impact of GILTI and Subpart F rules for dual citizens.

 One viable strategy for dual citizens is to re-evaluate their investment portfolio and choose those investments that, while providing an acceptable return, do not lead to additional tax and compliance costs.
 They may also want to restructure their corporate ownership in some cases.